yosemitebandit/vebsite/om2/content/notes/24-jun/index.md

 specifically the default model as of now is `juggernautXL_v8Rundiffusion`
 - I've played with Midjourney for a while and Fooocus gives really good results out of the box, I'd say very very close to the outputs you can get from Midjourney
-- I tested in colab only, would be fun to try it locally
+- I tested in a colab only, would be fun to try it locally
 - the prompt for the image below was just "beach", generated in a few min on colab: